axiomista/advent-of-apis/README.md

-# Advent of APIs
+# ❄️ 🎁 ✨ AutoBridge's Advent of APIs ✨ 🎁 ❄️

-A curated collection of public APIs with examples and documentation.
-Each API directory contains a detailed README with descriptions, authentication requirements, and code examples in both cURL and multiple programming languages.
+Celebrate the spirit of agentic AI development with us!

+Each API directory below contains a  description of a public API you can use to build something magical.
+Authentication requirements, code examples, and app ideas to get you started are included.

-## Government & Civic Data
+## 🗳️ 🏛️ 🤝‍ Government & Civic Data

 ### [U.S. Census Bureau API](./census)
 Access comprehensive demographic, economic, and geographic data about the United States including population statistics, economic indicators, and housing data.